Treefrog/Handbook/Manual/Exempted.md

 ### Exempt

 Exempt frogs are those frogs holding positions that are managerial or supervisory in nature, or in certain professional occupations, such as IT professionals.
-At Treefrog, these positions include <i>but are not limited to</i>;
+At Treefrog, these positions include *but are not limited to*;

 * the CEO
 * Business Development Manager